RamAlkama/LandCarbonBudget_IntactAndNonIntactForest/README.md

       - Redrid the data to 0.5 degree spatial resolution.
 Because of the computational issue, this has been done in two steps.
         From 30m to 0.01 degree, then from 0.01 to 0.5 degree.
       - The 0.5 degree Intact and Non-Intact forest area is saved in "IntactAndNonIntactForest_0.5deg.nc" NetCDF file.
-        The javascript code "IntactAndNonIntactForest_0.5deg.js" that is used to generate this file is included.
+        The javascript code "IntactAndNonIntactForest_0.5deg.js" that is used to generate this file is included here.
         The NetCDF is availble via request to ram.alkama[at]hotmail.fr
 6) This NetCDF file is then used to convert forest NBP (kg C/m2/s) into (kgC/gridcell/yr) for both Intact and NonIntact forest.